actsasrob/lircdo/README.md

 ### Infrared Emitter/Receiver

 You don't strictly need an IR receiver to use lircdo.
-However, you must populate the /etc/lirc/lircd.conf LIRC daemon configuration file (more on that later) containing configuration sections that emulate the remote control(s) for your home AV equipment.
+However, you must populate the /etc/lirc/lircd.conf (LIRC v0.9.1 and earlier) LIRC daemon configuration file or add remote control definition config files to directory /etc/lirc/lircd.conf.d (LIRC v0.9.2 and later) containing configuration sections that emulate the remote control(s) for your home AV equipment.
 Often you can find publically available configuration files.
 But if you cannot find a pre-made configuration file for one or more of your remote controls you may find you need to generate these configuration files yourself by cloning signals from the remote controls in your home.
 An IR receiver is needed to clone these signals.
 The lircdo server/service itself does not require an IR receiver.
 To set expectations, it is worth mentioning that for some of your physical remote controls you will likely not be able to find publically available LIRC configuration files and you will not be able to clone the signals because of proprietary protocols or because the remote control emits signals outside the frequency range or your IR emitter/receiver.

 I cover two IR Emitter/Receivers: